Only Restricted Game Hunting Licence (R-Licence) holders are eligible to hunt on public land in NSW.

 - buff/neck warmer.

-You must not drive or park unregistered vehicles (including motorcycles and ATV’s) in a State forest at any time.
+You must not drive or park unregistered vehicles (including motorcycles and ATV’s) on public land at any time.

-Unregistered vehicles must not be used for hunting in a State forest at any time.
-Unless otherwise sign-posted, you must not exceed 60 km/h when driving a motor vehicle (including a motorbike) in a State forest on any sealed or unsealed road.
+Unregistered vehicles must not be used for hunting on public land at any time.
+Unless otherwise sign-posted, you must not exceed 60 km/h when driving a motor vehicle (including a motorbike) on any sealed or unsealed road.

-When using a drone for hunting in the State forest you must operate in accordance with the Civil Aviation Safety Authority (CASA) licensing and regulations.
+When using a drone for hunting, you must operate in accordance with the Civil Aviation Safety Authority (CASA) licensing and regulations.

-You must not fly a drone within 200 metres of a harvesting operation or interfere with any other forestry management operations when hunting in the State forest.
+You must not fly a drone within 200 metres of a harvesting operation or interfere with any other operation when hunting on public land.

 You must not fly within 5 nautical miles of any fire or other emergency service operation.

-You must not harass, impede or unnecessarily disturb any other hunter, State forest user or forest neighbour when using a drone to hunt in the State forest.
+You must not harass, impede or unnecessarily disturb any other hunter, public land user or neighbour when using a drone to hunt.

-Hunters must not interfere with any 1080 baits or equipment whilst hunting in the State forest.
+Hunters must not interfere with any 1080 baits or equipment.

-Hunting with dogs is permitted in the State forest at the hunters’ own risk.
+Hunting with dogs is permitted at the hunter's own risk.

-Toilet waste and toilet paper may be left in the State forest but only if you dig a hole and bury all toilet waste and toilet paper to a depth of at least 15 centimetres.
+Toilet waste and toilet paper may be left on public land but only if you dig a hole and bury all toilet waste and toilet paper to a depth of at least 15 centimetres.